 Bursitis is inflammation of a bursa.
 Normally, the bursa provides a slippery surface for joints with almost no friction.
 A problem arises when a bursa becomes inflamed.
 The bursa loses its gliding capabilities and becomes increasingly irritated when moved.

 Many tendonitis (tendinitis) injuries are misdiagnosed and mistreated due to a poor understanding of what occurs to the tendon/bursa after it becomes injured or inflamed.
 This leads to expensive diagnostics and imaging.
 Often these costly procedures do not change the course of treatment.
 Many treatment outcomes are inconsistent and often take several weeks to months to show noticeable improvements.

-Airrosti Providers are expertly trained to evaluate the specific cause of your symptoms.
-A more detailed evaluation leads to an accurate diagnosis, followed by highly specific manual therapy and active rehab to correct the underlying cause.
-In nearly all cases, this allows for rapid recovery, complete resolution, and lasting results.
+Airrosti Providers will evaluate the root cause of your symptoms.
+A more detailed evaluation leads to a more accurate diagnosis, followed by highly specific manual therapy and active rehab to correct the underlying cause.
+In most cases, this allows for rapid recovery, complete resolution, and lasting results.
 If you’re suffering with tendonitis pain, schedule an appointment today.